 District of Columbia Judge Tanya Chutkan released a redacted version of the appendix to special counsel Jack Smith’s immunity motion on Oct.
 18, offering more insight into the evidence undergirding his prosecution of former President Donald Trump.

-So far, the tranche of released evidence consists of three volumes and nearly 2,000 pages.
+So far, the tranche of released evidence consists of four volumes and nearly 1,900 pages, although large portions of the files are sealed or redacted.

-Other documents show budget and trip details.
-Another section contains a redacted version of the special counsel’s report on former White House adviser Peter Navarro’s alleged violation of the Hatch Act.
+Other documents from Volume IV show budget and trip details.
+Another portion contains a redacted version of the special counsel’s report on former White House adviser Peter Navarro’s alleged violation of the Hatch Act.

 It came after weeks of dispute over redactions and timing.
 Chutkan had authorized its release with an Oct.
 10 order but delayed the effects of the release for seven days.
 Trump’s attorneys responded on Oct.
 17 with a request to delay the release through Nov.
 14, after the presidential election.